 After Tower of Babel, the song Bitter Fingers played as the airplane approached the runway, on which it departed at precisely the moment the second chorus began — a feat of timing I still find incredible to this day — and to this day, the second chorus of Bitter Fingers evokes the energy of the aircraft as the engines are fully throttled, launching the airplane towards the speed required to take off into the air.
 The last part of Bitter Fingers perfectly synchronized with the aircraft as it banked towards its flight path and the ground slowly distanced itself away; and the sounds of Tell Me When The Whistle Blows seemed to capture the atmospheric equivalent of floating in the air amongst the clouds as the aircraft closes in on its cruising altitude.

-By the time Someone Saved My Life Tonight began to play, the airplane was at its cruising altitude well above the clouds.
+By the time Someone Saved My Life Tonight began to play, the airplane was at its cruising altitude well above the clouds as the sky darkens.
 The last chorus almost has a gospel feel to it with the dramatic feeling the synthesizer seems to give — as if I was close to heaven.
 This is when the appearance of goose bumps were introduced on my body.
 For some reason, this song seems especially relevant in the middle of an overnight flight.

 The rest of the album does not have nearly as much of an effect on me as the first part of the album, so I may choose to either play it or skip it for the other songs on my airplane playlist, which includes songs heard by me over the in-flight entertainment systems of flights over the years and made enough of an impression on me to include them on that specific playlist.

-One of those songs is the quintessential Breezin’ by George Benson.
+One of those songs is the quintessential Breezin’ by George Benson, which was released in 1976.
 If that is not the perfect song to listen to while staring at the billows of clouds nonchalantly passing by against a brilliant blue sky outside the window during a flight, I do not know what song could be better.

 Musical preferences are as personal to me as religion and politics.
 I firmly believe that only a few people could actually understand — or even care, for that matter — how and why music affects me the way it does; heck, I do not even fully understand it myself sometimes.
 That is probably the main reason why so few people even know about my musical tastes, for the concern that they might think that I am nuts with how passionate I am about certain songs — as well as music itself — even though I cannot sing and “sight-read” music; and I can barely play a guitar.

-I was initially hesitant when Scott McCartney — who writes The Middle Seat, a column for The Wall Street Journal and whom I have met more than once — contacted me for an interview for an article pertaining to the oddest airline superstitions, concerned that he might not understand how I feel about music.
+I was initially hesitant when Scott McCartney — who founded and wrote a column called The Middle Seat for The Wall Street Journal and whom I have met more than once — contacted me for an interview for an article pertaining to the oddest airline superstitions, concerned that he might not understand how I feel about music.
 I even warned him that I do not consider the way I listen to music while I travel as superstition; but rather as a tradition that evokes pleasurable memories of travel for me.
-While I am used to being interviewed and being misquoted in some way, I have to admit that Scott McCartney did an excellent job of conveying my thoughts for his article.
+While I am used to being interviewed and being misquoted in some way, I have to admit that Scott McCartney — who is now retired — did a very good job of conveying my thoughts for his article.

 How important and personal is music to you when you travel?
 Do you have any favorite songs to which you prefer to travel?
 What memories and feelings do those songs evoke for you?